jeffweisbein/vibesweep/README.md

 ## The Science Behind It

-Vibesweep uses multiple detection strategies:
+Vibesweep uses multiple strategies to identify waste (not all AI code):

-- **Dead Code Detection**: AST traversal to track variable usage
+- **Dead Code Detection**: AST traversal finds truly unused code
-- **Duplication Analysis**: MD5 hashing with sliding window algorithm
+- **Duplication Analysis**: Identifies repeated implementations you can consolidate
-- **AI Pattern Recognition**: Heuristic analysis of common AI code smells
+- **AI Pattern Recognition**: Detects verbose comments and boilerplate, not functionality
-- **Complexity Scoring**: Cyclomatic complexity and nesting depth
+- **Smart Scoring**: Only flags what can actually be removed

 ## FAQ